romanchaa997/Audityzer/web3fuzzforge-community-tests/HALL_OF_FAME.md

-# Web3FuzzForge Hall of Fame
+# Audityzer Hall of Fame

 This Hall of Fame celebrates the amazing contributors who have submitted Web3 fuzzing tests to help improve security across the ecosystem.